MathiasHuybrechts/SeizureDetectionAlgorithmGUI/README.md

 The pickle file consists of non-patient-specific filter coefficients for a pre-trained SPIR filter.
 This allows for rapid processing of the data with acceptable accuracy.
 The requirements.txt file contains all the necessary dependencies to run the GUI

+Authors of the code: Dieter Vanherck and Mathias Huybrechts.
+The main seizure detection algorithm that has been implemented, was written by Jonathan Dan.